 In another interview with GuitarWorld John stated that the main point to focus on when choosing strings is whether you’re able to bend them comfortably or not:

 According to Ernie Ball’s website, John uses Ernie Ball 2146 Earthwood Medium Light Strings (.012 – .054) on his acoustic guitars.
-There might be some variations on this, however, and the research regarding the subject is still being done.
+There might be some variations on this, however, and he could use different gauges on different guitars (further research needed).